Want to learn new ways to make extra money?

 Join the family to get updates from us and tons of cool freebies:

 Debt sucks.
 There is no getting around that.
-For the majority of the American population, debt will suck the life out of you.
-The sooner you can pay off debt, the better.
+For the majority of the American population, debt will suck the life out of you. f time and money permits, always pay off debt fast.

 Sure there are some ways to utilize debt to grow wealth, but for most American’s we have a love/hate relationship with debt.
 We love to use it and hate to carry it.

 Some of us treat debt similar to an unhealthy relationship.
-We know we need to get out but we’re too comfortable to do anything about it.
+We know we need to get out of debt fast but we’re too comfortable to do anything about it.
 That’s the point where I was at.

 One of my resolutions is to finally get out of debt completely.
 We have just under $10,000 to go.
 In September (of 2016), we finished paying off the two biggest debts that we had totaling about $26,000.
 We set a goal in October of 2015 to pay them off as quickly as possible.
 I calculated that we should be able to pay them off by August of 2016.
 One month behind, but we did it!